GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 == Frequently Asked Questions ==

+= How does Gato GraphQL complement WP-CLI? =

+Gato GraphQL can help you query data from the WordPress database, which is then injected into a WP-CLI command.
+Check out recipe [Complementing WP-CLI](http://localhost:8080/recipes/complementing-wp-cli/) for a thorough description on how to do it.

 = Can I fetch block data with Gato GraphQL? =

 Yes, you can.
 Check recipe [Mapping JS components to (Gutenberg) blocks](http://localhost:8080/recipes/mapping-js-components-to-gutenberg-blocks/) for an example, and guide [Working with (Gutenberg) blocks](http://localhost:8080/guides/interact/working-with-gutenberg-blocks/) for a thorough description on how to do it.